TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Much better, isn't it?
 The variable is declared with a descriptive name, and you don't need to perform any calculations when reading this code.

-You might wonder why this variable is declared with all caps.
+You might wonder why this variable is declared with all caps, when we have recommended camelCase earlier.
 This is a convention to be used when the programmer is absolutely sure that the variable is _truly_ a constant.
 We know that the milliseconds in an hour will never change, so it's appropriate here.

-#### About camelCase

-Now that we are on the topic of capitalization, it's important to mention camelCase.

-camelCase is a naming convention that allows writing multiple words together without spaces or punctuation.
-In camelCase, when a variable name consists of multiple words like our `setTimeout` example, the first word is written completely in lowercase, while the second word (and any subsequent words) are capitalized.

-Throughout this lesson most of our variables and functions (at least on the good examples!) have been named using camelCase.
-It's a good example to follow.

 ### Indentation and line length